 Total equity recorded was Php 699.211 million, a decrease of Php 107.676 million compared to the balance of Php 806.887 million in 2015.
 The decrease was primarily due to the decreases in retained earnings amounting to Php 74.127 million due to the losses for the year, non-controlling interests of Php 49.252 million and translation adjustment of Php 4.253 million.
-These decreases were however partially offset by deposit on future subscriptions of Php 13.941 million and an increase in revaluation increment of Php 6.040 million.
+These decreases were, however, partially offset by deposit on future subscriptions of Php 13.941 million and an increase in revaluation increment of Php 6.040 million.

 Total revenue generated for the year amounted to Php 97.850 million, an increase of Php 47.384 million from the revenue in 2015 of Php 50.466 million.
-Revenues for the year were mostly from fair value adjustments on investment properties amounting to Php

-71.956 million, unrealized foreign exchange gains of Php 16.414 million and interests and dividends totaling Php 9.454 million.
+Revenues for the year were mostly from fair value adjustments on investment properties amounting to Php 71.956 million, unrealized foreign exchange gains of Php 16.414 million and interests and dividends totaling Php 9.454 million.

 Costs and expenses were from general and administrative expenses amounting to Php 51.955 million and provisions for impairment losses on deferred exploration costs of Php 166.713 million.
-Provisions for impairment losses of Php 147.933 were booked on deferred costs for the Indonesia oil project as the project was placed on hold by the middle of 2015 until Pertamina is able to finalize the organizational structure of local miners in said areas who will handle the management and operation of oil well in said areas and with whom the Company shall enter into new cooperation agreements.
-In addition, Php 16.224 million provisions for impairment losses were booked on deferred costs for SC 47 as the Department of Energy (DOE) had already approved the relinquishment of the service contract by the consortium, including the Company, and Php 2.556 million on deferred costs for hydropower service contracts as the Company returned the service contracts to the DOE in order to concentrate its resources to its geothermal projects.
+Provisions for impairment losses of Php 147.933 were booked on deferred costs for the Indonesia oil project as the project was placed on hold by the middle of 2015 until Pertamina is able to finalize the organizational structure of local miners who will handle the management and operation of oil well in said areas and with whom the Company shall enter into new cooperation agreements.
+In addition, Php 16.224 million provisions for impairment losses were booked on deferred costs for SC 47 as the Department of Energy (DOE) had already approved the relinquishment of the service contract by the consortium, which includes the Company, and Php 2.556 million on deferred costs for hydropower service contracts as the Company advised the DOE of its intentions to withdraw and return the hydropower service contracts awarded to the Company.